Fernando144ft/My-Work-Repo/README.md

 Information Coming Soon

 ### LinkedIn Learning
-These certification are not as influential as CompTIA, CCIP/US, or CCNA but are still valid.
+These certifications are not as influential as CompTIA, CCIP/US, or CCNA, but are still valid.
 <!-- Formatting <a href = "">
       <!-add hyphens-> <img src = "" style = "width:20%; height:auto;"/> </a>-->